VinayTeki/Semantic_Segmentation/README.md

 2.nir_rgb_segmentation_arc_2.py :: which corresponds to "LATE-FUSED CONVOLUTION MODEL" in the mentioned reference above

-3.The third architecute in the paper will soon be implemented
+3.The third architecute has been implemented; it perfectly compiles the architecture.
+There may or maynot be a possible run time error.
+Will test it soon once I get my hands on the GPUs.